fremgang/vinmonopolet-app/README.md

-# Vinmonopolet Explorer
+# Vinmonoqolet Explorer

-Vinmonopolet Explorer is a web application that allows users to discover and explore Norway’s finest wines and spirits from Vinmonopolet.
+Vinmonoqolet Explorer is a web application that allows users to discover and explore Norway’s finest wines and spirits from Vinmonoqolet.

 ## Features